breckuh/eopegwas/README.md

 If you want, you can reuse this code with your own data to perform similar experiments.

-You can also use it with the provided simulated data (coming soon!) which is identical to our data except simulated for privacy reasons.
+You can also use it with the provided simulated data (in mockData/) which is identical to our data except simulated for privacy reasons.

 If you'd like to run this code and get the exact same results as us, please contact us for our raw data files.